Lexpedite/blawx/README.md

 # Blawx
-A user-friendly web-based tool for Rules as Code written by Jason Morris of Round Table Law and Lemma Legal Consulting.
+A user-friendly web-based tool for Rules as Code written by Jason Morris of [Lexpedite Legal Technologies Ltd.](https://lexpedite.ca).

 Blocks + law = Blawx